Koban culture: Tli cemetery

 The earliest burials at Tli cemetery go back to the 16th-14th centuries BC (pre-Koban period).
 Then the cemetery was used for almost the entire period of existence of the Koban culture.

 Ethnic affiliation

 Amjad Jaimoukha believes the Koban culture was primarily Nakh.
 He argues that while all these cultures probably were made by people included among the genetic ancestors of the Northern Caucasian Nakh (i.e. Chechens and Ingush), it was either the Koban or Kharachoi culture that was the first culture made by the cultural and linguistic ancestors of the Chechens (meaning the Chechens first arrived in their homeland 3000–4000 years ago).
 Jaimoukha postulates that the end of the Koban culture was brought about by Scythian invasions.

-Johanna Nichols has written that "There is fairly seamless archeological continuity for the last 8000 years or more in central Daghestan, suggesting that the Nakh-Daghestanian language family is long indigenous."
+Johanna Nichols has written that, "There is fairly seamless archeological continuity for the last 8000 years or more in central Daghestan, suggesting that the Nakh-Daghestanian language family is long indigenous."

-A genetic study in 2020 analysing samples from Klin-Yar communities, including the Koban culture, found that the ancient population had one sample of Haplogroup D-Z27276, which is associated with the modern Tibetan people.
-Other haplogroups were Haplogroup J1 and Haplogroup G-M285.
+A genetic study in 2020 analysing samples from Klin-Yar communities, including the Koban culture, found that the ancient population had haplogroups Haplogroup J1 and Haplogroup G-M285.